 There are an upper and lower viewpoint.
 The views from the upper viewpoint are amazing, but you get closer and wetter at the lower viewpoint.

-Kerið Crater is believed to be a cone volcano which erupted and the collapsed into its empty magma reserve.
-The water at the bottom of the crater is at the same level as the water table of the surrounding area and therefore not caused by rainfall, but groundwater.
+Kerið Crater is believed to be a cone volcano which erupted and the collapsed into its empty magma chamber.
+The water at the bottom of the crater is at the same level as the water table of the surrounding area.
+So, what you see is groundwater and not rainwater that accumulates in the crater.

 Kerið Crater is one of several crater lakes in Iceland's Western Volcanic Zone, which was formed when the land moved over a localized hotspot.
-The caldera is the same red color as the other volcanic rock in the area and it measures approx. 560ft (170m) x 890ft (270m) across and 180ft (55m) deep.
+The caldera is the same red color as the other volcanic rock in the area and it measures approx. 560ft x 890ft (170m x 270m) and is 180ft (55m) deep.
 The water is fairly shallow and only 20-50ft (7-14m) deep.
-Its deep color is caused by minerals dissolved in the water.
+Its deep color is caused by minerals which are dissolved in the water.

-Kerið Crater is about 3,000 years old, which makes it half the age of most other volcanic features in this area.
+Kerið Crater is about 3,000 years old and that makes it half the age of most other volcanic features in this area.
+Other sources claim it is about 6,500 years old and the same age as the other features in this area.

 Please feel free to use the following pins for Pinterest: